Multiple Sclerosis (MS)

 Causes of Multiple Sclerosis

-The cause of multiple sclerosis is unknown, but a likely explanation is that people are exposed early in life to a virus (possibly a herpesvirus or retrovirus) or some unknown substance that somehow triggers the immune system to attack the body’s own tissues (autoimmune reaction).
+The cause of multiple sclerosis is unknown, but a likely explanation is that people are exposed early in life to a virus (possibly a herpesvirus, such as Epstein-Barr virus, or a retrovirus) or some unknown substance that somehow triggers the immune system to attack the body’s own tissues (autoimmune reaction).
 The autoimmune reaction results in inflammation, which damages the myelin sheath and the underlying nerve fiber.

 Genes seem to have a role in multiple sclerosis.
 For example, having a parent or sibling (brother or sister) with multiple sclerosis increases the risk of acquiring the disease several-fold.
 Also, multiple sclerosis is more likely to develop in people with certain genetic markers on the surface of their cells.
 Normally, these markers (called human leukocyte antigens) help the body to distinguish self from nonself and thus know which substances to attack.